Home Info Killer Whale - Pictures, Facts, Appearance, Diet, Behavior, Lifestyle

 Killer Whale - Pictures, Facts, Appearance, Diet, Behavior, Lifestyle

-Killer whales, also known as Orcas, are marine mammals.
+Orcas, also recognized as killer whales, are marine mammals.
 They hunt large marine animals, such as sea lions, fish, squids and sea birds.
 Orcas are considered to be highly social and their hunting techniques are quite sophisticated.
 They may be considered as species that are cosmopolitan in nature i.e. these killer whales can be found in every ocean of the world, as they can adapt to any marine environment.

 Killer Whale Facts And Information